CDL Glossary

 TermLease-Purchase

-A trucking arrangement where a driver leases a truck with an option or promise to buy.
-The risk is that fixed weekly costs can overwhelm take-home pay.
+A deal where you lease a truck with the option or promise to buy it later.
+The danger is that the fixed weekly costs can eat up most of your take-home pay.